-The is the beautiful Mediterranean part of Slovenia where olive trees grow, where fried or grilled squid is the star of snacks, and the beautiful sea enchants you it its fresh breeze.
+This is the beautiful Mediterranean part of Slovenia, where olive trees grow, fried or grilled squid is the star of snacks, and the beautiful sea enchants you with its fresh breeze.

-The Slovenian coast is known for its colourful fishing villages, crystal clear water and olive groves.
-Everywhere you go on the Slovenian coast there is plenty on offer.
+The Slovenian coast is known for its colourful fishing villages, crystal clear water, and olive groves.
+Everywhere you go on the coast, there is plenty to offer.

 The Primorska region of Slovenia can be explored at any time of the year.
-During the summertime, events, concerts and beaches are the main attraction.
-During the colder seasons, there are other events, festivals and some very interesting museums, so no matter what time of year you are visiting you’ll find something to do.
+Events, concerts, and beaches are the main attractions in the summertime.
+During the colder seasons, there are other events, festivals, and some fascinating museums, so no matter what time of year you visit, you’ll find something to do.

-It is possible to visit this part of Slovenia in just one day trip.
-However, to better enjoy bit by bit of this wonderful region, a three or four-day trip would be the best choice to truly fill yourself up on all that it has to offer you.
+It is possible to visit this part of Slovenia in just one day.
+However, to truly enjoy this fantastic region bit by bit, a three—or four-day trip would be the best choice.

 Cities to enjoy along the Slovenian Coast: